ToniWonKanobi/theoveranalyzed.net/posts/2015/2/1/incredible-video-shows-how-spacex-plans-to-land-largest-rocket-in-the-world.md

 Tags: Science
 Video: https://youtu.be/4Ca6x4QbpoM

-While it's true that Elon Musk is [pretty polarizing][techcrunch], it is undeniable how largely everything he does turns out to be [pretty awesome][autoblog] as well.
+While it's true that Elon Musk is [pretty polarizing][1], it is undeniable how largely everything he does turns out to be [pretty awesome][2] as well.

-This is the same guy who made that one car that does [OTA updates][theverge].
+This is the same guy who made that one car that does [OTA updates][3].
 No biggie.

-[autoblog]: http://www.autoblog.com/2015/01/27/tesla-model-s-p85d-reaction-video-swearing/ "Autoblog on the Tesla Model S P85D"
+[1]: http://techcrunch.com/2013/03/09/elon-musk-nyt-rebuttal-sxsw/ "TechCrunch on Elon Musk's NYT rebuttal"
-[techcrunch]: http://techcrunch.com/2013/03/09/elon-musk-nyt-rebuttal-sxsw/ "TechCrunch on Elon Musk's NYT rebuttal"
+[2]: http://www.autoblog.com/2015/01/27/tesla-model-s-p85d-reaction-video-swearing/ "Autoblog on the Tesla Model S P85D"
-[theverge]: http://www.theverge.com/2015/1/29/7947533/tesla-will-make-the-absurdly-fast-p85d-even-faster-with-a-software-update "The Verge reporting on Tesla's software update for the Model S"
+[3]: http://www.theverge.com/2015/1/29/7947533/tesla-will-make-the-absurdly-fast-p85d-even-faster-with-a-software-update "The Verge reporting on Tesla's software update for the Model S"